MiKatt/openSTARS/README.md

 #> Deriving streams from DEM ...
 #> Calculating stream topology ...
 ```
-An existing stream network (if provided to `import_data` before) can be burnt into the DEM to force the streams derived from the DEM to the existing ones.
-Additionally, other specifications on how the streams shall be created can be provided (see `?derive_streams` and the GRASS function  [r.stream.extract](https://grass.osgeo.org/grass72/manuals/r.stream.extract.html) for details).
+An existing stream network (if provided to `import_data` before) can be burnt into the DEM to force the streams derived from the DEM to mapped ones.
+It is not possible to use a given stream network directly but it has to be derived from the DEM because otherwise it lacks topological information needed in the consecutive steps.
+Additional specifications on how the streams shall be created can be provided (see `?derive_streams` and the GRASS function [r.stream.extract](https://grass.osgeo.org/grass74/manuals/r.stream.extract.html) for details).

 ```r